letscooee/cooee-android-sdk/README.md

     android:name="SHAKE_TO_DEBUG_COUNT"
     android:value="LOW" />
 <!--
+    NONE - It's a default value and keep shake to debug disabled.
     LOW - Debug information will open on small shake MEDIUM - Debug information will open on medium shake HIGH - Debug information will open on long shake